James Purefoy biography

 Maybe Baby (2000), A Knight's Tale (2001) playing both Sir Thomas Colville

 and Edward the Black Prince of Wales, Resident Evil (2002) and Vanity Fair (2004).
-His most recent project is the action fantasy film John Carter (2012) alongside Taylor Kitsch and Willem Dafoe.
+Recently, he starred in the action fantasy film John Carter (2012) alongside Taylor Kitsch and Willem Dafoe, and Equity (2016) with Anna Gunn.

 Purefoy currently lives with wife, British actress, Holly Aird and their